midnightntwrk/midnight-architecture/specification/dust.md

 type DustPublicKey = field::Hash<DustSecretKey>;
 ```

-Dust does not need any encryption keys, as it is not transferred.
+Dust does not need any encryption keys (as Zswap tokens do), as it is not transferred.
 This does
 leave a question of wallet recovery, which [will be addressed
 below](#wallet-recovery).

-Core to this recovery is a deterministic evolution of nonces in Dust UTXOs.
+As in Zswap, Dust UTXOs have associated owners, values, and, to guarantee uniqueness, *nonces*.
+To enable the aforementioned wallet recovery, these nonces cannot be fully
+random, as randomness is inherently not recoverable.
+Instead, nonces evolve
+deterministically, and can all be traced back to an originating Night UTXO.
 As
-each Dust spend is non-transferring, they are 1-to-1.
+each Dust spend is non-transferring, it is 1-to-1.
 The first Dust UTXO
 in a chain is uniquely determined by the Night UTXO (and associated metadata)
 that created it.
 We hash three things to determine the nonce of a Dust UTXO:
-- The intent hash and output number identifying its originating Night UTXO.
+- The [intent hash](./intents-transactions.md) and output number identifying its originating Night UTXO.
 - A sequence number, starting at 0, indicating where we are in this chain of
 self-spends.
-- The owner's public/secret key.
+- The owner's public key or secret key, depending on whether this is the first
+  Dust UTXO in a sequence.
 For the first Dust UTXO, as this is created and
   publicly linked to the originating Night UTXO by necessity, this is the owner's Dust
   public key.
 For all subsequent Dust UTXOs, this is the owner's Dust *secret*
   key, to ensure that only the owner can construct this nonce.